-This delicious, traditional veggie dish from the Greek Island of Santorini, finds its place as a meze, next to other Greek dips.
+This delicious, traditional from the Greek Island of Santorini, finds its place as a meze, next to other Greek spreads.

 Yellow split peas are actually used in its preparation, and not broad, fava beans, as one might think because of their name.